Menu

 Environment

-People often feel hopeless and powerless to protect the environment, themselves, their families and their individual rights.
-However, through the creative use of the law, a number of notable successes, for the environment and people, have been recorded in many countries.
+People often feel hopeless and powerless to protect the environment, themselves, their families, and their individual rights.
+However, the creative use of the law has recorded notable successes in many countries.

-Various stakeholders can use a variety of different strategies for different environmental problems.
-As a result, numerous types of legal action can be undertaken in the national courts of where the problem arises, where the effects of the problem are felt (in the case of transboundary harm), where the accused is incorporated, or on the international level.
+A variety of different strategies can be used for different environmental problems and by various stakeholders.
+As a result, numerous types of legal action can be undertaken in the national courts of where the problem arises, where the effects of the problem are felt (in case of transboundary harm), where the accused is incorporated, or even in courts on an international level.

-Deciding on the appropriate actions to solve a problem necessitates looking at the problem and its causes and choosing from the range of legal actions.
-These may be by challenging general legal acts (such as government licences/permits, plans, quotes etc), invoking human rights (such as the right to healthy environment, life, access to food and water, private life and housing etc.), or using other types of action to prevent or obtain redress for environmental damage.
+Deciding what type of action may solve a problem depends on looking at the problem and its causes and choosing from the range of legal actions.
+These actions may be by challenging general legal acts (such as government licences/permits, plans, quotes etc.), invoking human rights (such as the right to healthy environment, life, access to food and water, private life and housing etc.), or using other types of action to prevent or obtain redress for environmental damage.

-Actions can be judicial, namely in administrative, civil or criminal courts.
-Non-judicial remedies outside the courts are sometimes more advisable.
+Actions could be judicial, namely in administrative, civil or criminal courts.
+Non-judicial remedies outside the courts could sometimes be more advisable.

 In the following subsections, the possible violations, remedies at hand, and viable types of action towards the state or private entities will be further elaborated.